-We do have separated trash bins for plastic, bio and mix waste, but we also have to throw all of the meat out once it reach its expiration period of extremely short 30 min!
+We do have separate trash bins for plastic, bio, and mix waste, but we also have to throw all of the meat out once it reaches its expiration period of extremely short 30 min!

 Why do I even write this?

 Let me be so full of myself and believe that one day some big animal in some firm would come across this article.
 Or some family member of their would mention Beat plastic pollution project to them and light up a spark of thought process in someone who actually could make a bigger impact on the environment.

 Spread the word.
 Get inspired.
 Some people are really trying to make a change.